victorandcode/tblue/README.md

 1. Choose a name for your board
 2. Choose which blueprint you want to use
 3. Start answering Y/n for each question in the blueprint
-4. Start adding features
+4. Start adding specific "features" for your project
-5. See your new board 👶
+5. Open your new board from the terminal 👶

 ## CLI options
-`-c` OR `--custom-blueprints-folder`: Allows passing a folder containing one or multiple blueprints (see Custom blueprints).
+`-c` OR `--custom-blueprints-folder`: Allows passing a folder containing one or multiple blueprints ([see Custom blueprints](#custom-blueprints)).
 Only the files immediately inside the folder that have a `.json` extension and have a valid template will be evaluated.

 ### Custom blueprints
 The custom blueprints you create must have the following format. **If they don't, they will not show up in the blueprints selection screen**.